Work toward two educational goals at the same time.

 For non-public schools partnerships, a student who is dual enrolling may only be registered for non-essential courses and Baker College will invoice tuition to the Michigan Department of Education.

-Students should submit a copy of their high school transcript (or SAT/ACT scores), FERPA Form, Internet Policy Form, Emergency Contact Form and Dual Enrollment Registration and Payment Form to [email protected].
-Once the required paperwork is submitted and the student has passed the online orientation class, a Running Start representative will register the student for the requested classes.
+Students should submit a copy of their high school transcript (or SAT/ACT scores), FERPA Form and Dual Enrollment Registration and Payment Form to [email protected].
+Once the required paperwork is submitted and the student has passed the online Student Welcome Experience class, a Running Start representative will register the student for the requested classes.

 What is Dual Credit International (DCI)?